Vlad-Gheorghita/Device-Management-Web/README.md

 # 🌐 Device Management
  This is a Device Management System where it keeps track of all the mobile devices the company owns, all the details of the device, location and who is using it at the moment.
+In this repository is the Web part of the application.
+To view the API part click [🌐](https://github.com/Vlad-Gheorghita/Device-Management-Api).
 ## 🔧 Architecture

 <p align="center">